-Are you a Rugby League fan counting down the days until the 2018 State of Origin kicks off?
-The series, which runs from June 6 to July 11, is a great opportunity to come together with your mates, and stir up a little state rivalry between NSW and Queensland.
+Are you a Rugby League fan eagerly following the 2018 State of Origin?
+The series is a great opportunity to come together with your mates, and stir up a little state rivalry between NSW and Queensland.

-So in the lead up to the start of the series, we thought we’d have a little fun to see which state comes out on top overall when it comes to things like world famous sites, weather and public transport.
+Even though we know the Blues have already taken out this year’s series, we thought we’d have a little fun to see which state comes out on top when it comes to things like world famous sites, weather and public transport.

 World Heritage sites